tpaviot/ProcessScheduler/docs/use-case-flow-shop.md

 ```

 ### Create the scheduling problem
-The total horizon is unknwown, leave it empty and only set the problem name.
+The total horizon is unknown, leave it empty and only set the problem name.

 ```python